 Traditionally known as the “Science Fair”, in recent years we used to refer to it as the “Sweetwater Science and Engineering Fair”.
 But, in an effort to reflect the wide variety of project categories that can participate, we are updating and upgrading this original STEM program to “Sweetwater STEM Research Fair”.

-The Sweetwater Science and Engineering Fair (SSEF) has been showcasing District Science and Engineering projects since 1998, when 50 students from 6 schools participated.
-Since then, the SSEF has grown to 200 students with 180 projects representing 12 District schools.
-Through the years over 2,000 students have participated, with more than 500 going on to the Greater San Diego Science and Engineering Fair (GSDSEF).
-The 2017-18 SSEF will take place at Otay Ranch High School on Thursday, February 8, 2018.
+The Sweetwater STEM Research Fair (SSRF) has been showcasing district Science, Technology, Engineering, and Math projects since 1998, when 50 students from 6 schools participated.
+Since then, the STEM Research Fair has grown to 200+ students with 180+ projects representing 12 district schools.
+Through the years over 2,200 students have participated, with more than 500 going on to the Greater San Diego Science and Engineering Fair (GSDSEF).

 Why should students participate in the fair?

-Participating in a science and engineering fair is an experience of a lifetime.
-Ask an adult of any age who did a science and engineering project about their project and most likely they will not only remember it, but they will be able to give you all the details, as well.
+Participating in the STEM Research Fair is an experience of a lifetime.
+Ask an adult of any age who did a STEM project when he/she was a student and most likely he/she will not only remember it, but they will be able to give you all the details, as well.

 - Organization & Communication skills

 - Cross-curricular learning aligned with NGSS Science & Engineering Practices

 It is ABOVE ALL an unforgettable, positive experience in STEM.
 Why?
 Students have picked out a real world problem of interest to them and apply their STEM knowledge to solve it—the teacher is not assigning students.
 Students select their projects based on their own interest.
 There are 16 different categories to chose from!

 Beyond that, a STEM project showcases a cross-curricular portfolio of student skills and knowledge in all the areas of STEM—including an oral defense of their project.
 Video of 2015 Intel International Science and Engineering Fair.